bidwrangler/mitm_test_proxy/README.md

 - [x] use mutex around certificate creation to stop two requests creating a cert for the same domain
 - [x] allow to remove a stub
 - [x] report what domains where proxyied so far
+- [x] spec that path and query can be in stub url

 ## What is this?